steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

     };
 ```

-Afterwhich the broadcast operation is executed with the created object and the private posting key.
+The broadcast operation is then executed with the created object and the private posting key.
 We also display the follow status on the UI in order for the user to know the whether the process was a success.

 ```javascript
 client.broadcast.json(data, privateKey).then(